Gauge theory for string algebroids: Complex gauge group

 \begin{proof} The isotropic splitting $L\subset E$ gives a decomposition of $E$ into $L^\perp$, which contains $L$, and $(T^{0,1}X)^*\subset E$.
 Combining this with $L\cong T^{0,1}X$, the definition of $Q_L$ and $\psi$, we get

 This is an isomorphism of Courant algebroids with the Courant algebroid structure given in Lemma \ref{lem:red-for-all-Q}.
-This isomorphism tautologically sends $L$ to $T^{0,1}X$, and induces a map from $Q_L$ to $Q$ which makes the diagram \ref{eq:Moritab} commutative.
+This isomorphism tautologically sends $L$ to $T^{0,1}X$, and induces a map from $Q_L$ to $Q$ which makes the diagram \eqref{eq:Moritab} commutative.

-The uniqueness follows from the fact that the first isomorphism above is the only one that sends $L$ to $T^{0,1} X$ via projection, and the second one is the only one satisfying $\psi=\Id_Q\circ f$.
+The uniqueness follows from the fact that the first isomorphism above is the only one that sends $L$ to $T^{0,1} X$ via projection, and the second one is induced by $\psi$.
 Finally, the last statement follows from the fact that $[E]=[E_Q]=s([Q])$, as defined in Lemma \ref{lem:smap}. \end{proof}

-With the previous result at hand, we can now decide whether there exists a Morita equivalence between any two string algebroids.
-The condition $\Hom(Q,Q') \neq \emptyset$ holds, precisely, when $Q$ and $Q'$ can be reduced from the same complex string algebroid (up to isomorphism).